 Comprising six parcels owned by Mecklenburg County and one owned by CPCC, the site is currently home to American Legion Memorial Stadium, the Grady Cole Center, and a multi-story parking deck serving the stadium and CPCC.
-The stadium, which is a designated Historic Landmark, should be maintained and preserved.
+The stadium, which is a local historic landmark, should be maintained and preserved.
 If it is no longer feasible or practical to maintain the stadium as a usable facility, it should be replaced with a similar facility or other public recreational use.
 If the Grady Cole Center is replaced or redeveloped, the site should include a recreational facility available for public use.
-Appropriate uses for the parcels fronting East Seventh Street are park and open space, surface or structured parking, or recreational facilities.
-These parcels should be activated at street level with landscape and design elements.